MoeTerani/Care-To-Translate-App/README.md

 ## 🖥 Live Demo 🚫

-Since the data that was used in this application cannot be shared publicy , it has been removed from the public repository, so having a working application was not possible.
+Since the data that was used in this application cannot be shared publicly, it has been removed from the public repository, so having a working application was not possible.

-[Care to translate](https://caretotranslate.com/) was developing Ux for a new app they wanted to do under the working name “Care to Translate - Educate,” which will serve as a tool for healthcare professionals who want to learn medical terms in other languages.
+[Care to translate](https://caretotranslate.com/) was developing Ux for a new app, and they wanted to do under the working name “Care to Translate - Educate,” which will serve as a tool for healthcare professionals who want to learn medical terms in other languages.
 They wanted to create the first version of the app (written in React-Native with Typescript).

 ## 👨‍💻 Tech stack